Release Date: 10/19/2010

 Fallout 3 was a phenomenon like no other.
 With such care and time spent into a license that completely reimagines it is daunting but Bethesda pulled it off.
-With the haunting and eerie atmosphere, huge selection of lore friendly weapons, excellent story, dialog, and character design, Fallout 3 became an instant classic of the last decade.
-New Vegas continues this tradition, but Obsidian (the original developers of Fallout 1 and 2) is one board, and have changed the game slightly that will either piss fans off or please them.
+With the haunting and eerie atmosphere, huge selection of lore-friendly weapons, excellent story, dialog, and character design, Fallout 3 became an instant classic of the last decade.
+New Vegas continues this tradition, but Obsidian (the original developers of Fallout 1 and 2) is one board and has changed the game slightly that will either piss fans off or please them.

 New Vegas starts out with you being buried alive after being shot.
 You are a courier, but a robot named Victor digs you out and Doc Mitchell patches you together.
 As you come to he talks to you as you select your character design, and SPECIAL just like in Fallout 3.
 While it’s not as memorable as Fallout 3‘s baby scene during this setup it works just fine.
 As you step out into the Mojave Wasteland your eyes adjust to the light and you’re set loose in Goodsprings which is New Vegas‘s equivalent of Megaton.
 You meet Sunny Smiles, and she shows you the ropes of the shooting part of the game, and from there you’re on your own.

 In the meantime, there are rival factions battling it out mainly being the New California Republic and the Caesar’s Legion.
-The NCR want to order in the Mojave and want to take over The Strip, but Caesar’s Legion wants to enslave everyone.
+The NCR wants to order in the Mojave and want to take over The Strip, but Caesar’s Legion wants to enslave everyone.
 There are other smaller factions that you must decide what to do with and each one has tons of missions, and will ultimately decide how easy the end of the game is.
 Speaking of missions that’s one thing you will notice.
 There are tons and tons of them, but the game is missing the epic set pieces that Fallout 3 had.
 Instead, it’s just quest after quest, but they are all designed brilliantly and no one is ever the same.